Updated: December 22, 2022

 Difference between chemical fertilizer and homemade organic fertilizer:

-You can compare organic and chemical fertilizer based on some parameters.
+You can compare organic and chemical fertilizers based on some parameters.
 Such as:

 On the other hand, commercial chemical fertilizers are more expensive.

 Homemade fertilizers are environment-friendly.
-This is the traditional way to neutralize soil that continues thousands of years and still going on without any bad impacts on the environment.
+This traditional way of neutralizing soil has continued for thousands of years.
+It continues without any harmful impacts on the environment.

-On the contrary, continuous using of chemical fertilizer can reduce soil fertility.
-They feed the plants directly and don’t develop the soil structure.
+On the contrary, continuous use of chemical fertilizers can reduce soil fertility.
+This is because they feed the plants directly and don’t develop the soil structure.

-Moreover, chemical fertilizer polluted water sources through rainwater or irrigation water.
-As a result, after using these chemical fertilizers for a long time can destroy the ecosystem.
+Moreover, chemical fertilizers pollute water sources through rainwater or irrigation water.
+As a result, using these chemical fertilizers for a long time can destroy the ecosystem.

-Organic fertilizers are soil friendly and release nutrients slowly into the soil.
-They don’t feed the plants directly rather develop the soil structure.
-Therefore, it helps the plants taking nutrients from the soil easily.
+Organic fertilizers are soil friendly and release nutrients slowly into the ground.
+They don’t feed the plants directly; instead, they develop the soil structure.
+Therefore, it helps plants take nutrients from the soil easily.

-Conversely, chemical fertilizers feed the plants directly and don’t develop the soil structure.
+Conversely, chemical fertilizers feed the plants and don’t develop the soil structure.

 Duration of effectiveness:

-On the other side, chemical fertilizer directly feed your plants so they don’t last long in the soil.
-As a result, you need to maintain schedule fertilizing.
+On the other side, chemical fertilizers feed your plants, so they don’t last long in the soil.
+As a result, you need to maintain a schedule of fertilizing.

 Organic fertilizers are the best choice for every home gardener.
-They are not only a gift for your garden soil and environment but also good for your health and produce nutritious, tasty and juicy fruits that every gardener dream.
+They are a gift for your garden soil and environment and good for your health.
+In addition, they produce nutritious, tasty, and juicy fruits that every gardener dreams of.

-Another point of view, chemical fertilizer also produces healthy production for a certain period.
-But they are less testy comparing the fruits produced from homemade fertilizer.
+Another point of view, chemical fertilizer also produces healthy products for a certain period.
+But they are less tasty comparing the fruits produced from homemade fertilizer.